Danny MacAskill reveals the inside story of Postcard from San Francisco

 The coolest place that I got to film was definitely Alcatraz.
 I knew I was getting very special permission to be able to shoot on the bicycle in places like the rec yard, which has these famous steps that the inmates used to sit on.

-It's such an iconic location but you have all sorts of different emotions there.
+It's such an iconic location, but you have all sorts of different emotions there.
 In some ways, it feels like a Hollywood set, but when you think that it used to be a prison, it's got quite a sinister feel to it.
-I couldn't help but put myself in some of the inmate's shoes who had been stuck out there.
-But then there's another part of me that felt a little bit like Clint Eastwood in Escape from Alcatraz, or Sean Connery or Nicholas Cage in The Rock.
+I couldn't help but put myself in some of the inmate's shoes who'd been stuck out there.
+But then there's another part of me that felt a little bit like Clint Eastwood in Escape from Alcatraz or Sean Connery and Nicholas Cage in The Rock.

+It wasn’t that painful, but it was a bit annoying.
+I noticed that I’d actually cracked another rim because I kept under-rotating – all of the force of the landing was going down on that rear wheel, and it was mainly my spokes failing that was the biggest problem.
+We didn’t have another spare wheel, so we had to give it up.

 I thought that was maybe the end because that was two lots of permits we had to clear.
-But it was decided that it was going to be the last trick of the film, so I managed to get to San Francisco during the summer for one last trip.
+But we decided that it was going to be the last trick of the film, so I managed to get to San Francisco during the summer for one last trip.

-I was down to my last wheel, it was exactly nine o'clock and the tourist boat had arrived.
-We had to get out and the wardens were all waiting.
-I had already broken three wheels at this stage but decided to give it one last go, not expecting much.
+I was down to my last wheel, it was exactly nine o'clock, and the tourist boat had arrived.
+We had to get out, and the wardens were all waiting.
+I'd already broken three wheels at this stage, but decided to give it one last go, not expecting much.
 But I somehow rotated that little bit extra, landed the bike, and held it up.
-I rolled away and it was such a nice feeling getting that one in the bag and felt like a fitting end to my San Francisco street edit.
+I rolled away, and it was such a nice feeling getting that one in the bag and felt like a fitting end to my San Francisco street edit.

 Go behind the scenes with Danny in San Francisco and see how he nailed the edit of his dreams.